Viitorul: Communist sabotage

-According to records kept by the Siguranța detectives, by 30 September the PNL was already mustering its energies toward preserving Viitorul, which was being widely unread by the Romanian public.
-Although contextually important as "the most important liberal publication", it had difficulty keeping up with Tătărescu's Drapelul, particularly since the latter was also engaged in appropriating PNL symbols.
-In December 1944, the two organs competed in publishing commemorative articles about Duca and his 1933 assassination.
-In this final avatar, Viitoruls cultural editor was the art and film critic Eugen Schileru, who did not otherwise share the PNL's agenda—he had probably joined the PCR during its repression in the 1930s.
-The newspaper was serializing Ernest Hemingway's For Whom the Bell Tolls—an initiative which was criticized by the communist Alexandru Graur, who suspected that Hemingway was likely a "Hitlerite, dressed up as a defender of democracy."

 General Nicolae Rădescu, who presided upon a short-lived cabinet that still allowed representation to the anti-communists, personally intervened to defend Viitorul against a boycott by leftist typesetters.
 As reported in Scînteia, the workers had refused to print articles produced by "the liberal party's most reactionary elements", upon which "that hooligan Fărcășanu" had sent in strike-breakers, resulting in a scuffle and the injuring of four trade unionists.
 Rădescu allowed the newspaper to hire its own printers, and sent in troops to make sure that these were protected from bodily harm.
 Viitorul was overall supportive of the general's efforts to stabilize the country, commending him for having managed to control the diverging factions of his government—though also noting that this political armistice was already fragile.
-The newspaper itself supported projects for an extensive land reform, as advanced by the PCR, but suggested that the reform itself needed to be postponed until the war's end.
-As a special envoy of Viitorul, Adriana Georgescu observed the illegal maneuvers whereby the PCR's leaders, especially Emil Bodnăraș and Lucrețiu Pătrășcanu, established a firm hold on regional prefectures ahead of the final move on Bucharest's main executive bodies.
+In January 1945, Viitoruls printing press was used by Grigore Malciu for his own magazine Bilete de Papagal, whose actual editor was the old PNL rival, Tudor Arghezi.
+According to Siguranța reports, Fărcășanu was trying to find a way out of this contract; Bilete was "only purchased by the intellectuals", and was therefore reliant on Malciu's money, "left to him from the time of Antonescu's dictatorship."